smile-soft/wchat/README.md

 .initModule();
 ```
 ### Getting Started
-1) Put all files from `dist` folder to the folder on the IPCC webserver.
-The default path is: *path-to-the-ipcc-directory>/web/ipcc/webchat*.
+1) Please ensure that all files from `dist` folder exist on the IPCC webserver and available for reading.
+The default files path is: *path-to-the-ipcc-directory>/web/ipcc/webchat*.
 **Note**: if you prefer to change the default directory for the webchat files, then change the path property in the module's options declaration.

 2) Add a script tag to the webpages where the module should be loaded.